HlonieLive/HlonieLive.github.io/README.md

 # Portfolio-Website

-This is a personal portfolio website that showcase my skills, projects, and contact information.
+This is a personal portfolio website that showcase my skills, projects, and contain my contact information.
 The website features a clean design with smooth scrolling navigation, scroll animations, and a simple contact form with basic validation.